chelation

 risedronate + calcium

-Calcium and other divalent cations bind risedronate in the gut and form insoluble complexes, blocking absorption of a drug whose oral bioavailability is already very low (~0.6%).
-Co-administration can reduce the dose to subtherapeutic levels.
+Calcium and other divalent cations bind risedronate in the gut and form insoluble complexes, blocking absorption of a drug whose oral bioavailability is already very low.
+Taking them together can reduce the absorbed amount to subtherapeutic levels and quietly undermine osteoporosis treatment.

 moderate